 Accidents happen, so it is not always possible to avoid getting foreign objects in the eye during everyday activities.

 Certain jobs and activities can put the eyes at risk and allow debris to fly into them.
-In such cases, using protective eyewear can help prevent injuries.
+In such cases, using protective eye wear can help prevent injuries.
+On the work site, this can include goggles, safety glasses, face shields, and specially designed helmet.

 - working in dusty or windy areas